99003578/SDLC_Calculator/Implementation/Readme.md

-This folder consists of Test plan and Test cases
+This folder consists of the code of the calculator app